Friday, May 21 – Crowdcast 6-9pm

 Is this project something that is open to the public and or community?
 Is the value or importance of the idea clear and evident?
 What is the longevity of the idea or project?

-No. However, teams are encouraged to use the collaborative spaces available at Geekdom for the ideation and development events throughout the 2018 SmartSA Datathon Competition.
+No. However, teams are encouraged to use whatever online collaborative tools for the ideation and development throughout the 2020 SmartSA Datathon Competition.

 Connect with us!

 A Codeathon (or Hackathon) is an event for coders and all types of professionals to work collaboratively on software development.
 Simple as that!
 The results usually end up being websites, apps, or robotics that fit a specific need.